dhdannychoi/academic-kickstart/content/publication/rallies/index.md

 +++
-title = "​​​The Effect of Cross-Ethnic Outreach in Electoral Campaigns" date = 2019-05-03T22:33:07-05:00 draft = false
+title = "​​​The Effect of Cross-Ethnic Electoral Campaigns: Theory and Evidence from Kenya" date = 2019-05-03T22:33:07-05:00 draft = false